CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 cd scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice
 ```
 Then you need to run ./SETUP.bash and follow the instructions.
 This will adjust
-the docker environment to be compatible with yours.
+the Docker environment to be compatible with yours.
 When asked
-`How many additional directories would you like to mount?` type 1 and provide
+`How many additional directories would you like to mount?` Type 1 and provide
-as source directory the directory where you downloaded the data.
-As destination
+as the source directory the directory where you downloaded the data.
+As destination,
 provide /home/rstudio/project/data/

 When finishing the setup a random port number will be generated.
 This port will